USS Valdez: United States Navy

-Transfer to Taiwan
+Transfer to Republic of China

-USS Valdez was leased to Taiwan 29 April 1998 and renamed Yi Yang (FF-939).
+USS Valdez was leased to Republic of China 29 April 1998 and renamed Yi Yang (FF-939).
 The ship was commissioned 18 October 1999.

 In mid-2006, the Yi Yang warship completed the "Wu San Hua" project modification.

-In addition, the Yi Yang warship also gave birth to the second female captain of the Navy and the first female captain of the Chi Yang class: Colonel.

-On April 8, 2023, the Eastern Theater Command of the People's Liberation Army continued the "Joint Sword" exercise near Taiwan, and the Xuzhou missile frigate approached to about 5 nautical miles from the main ship.
+On April 8, 2023, the East Sea Fleet of PLA continued the "Joint Sword" exercise near Taiwan, and the frigate Xuzhou approached to about 5 nautical miles from the main ship.